stimmenet/snet_tmpl_basic/README/src/setup.md

 into your terminal window, Sass will be installed automatically.
 After the installation process, you can type `sass -v` to get the Sass version number and see if the installation was successful.
 You will need Sass version of `3.3` or higher to make use of CSS Source Maps, but since Sass is currently at version 3.3.7, there won't be a problem here.

-Last, you need to have node.js installed.
+Afterwards, you need to have node.js installed.
 Get your installer from the official [website][3] and follow the instructions to get node running for your system.
 Again, you can check with `node -v` if everything went smoothly.

+Last, `grunt-cli`, the command line interface for grunt has to be installed.
+Type

+> `npm install -g grunt-cli`

+into your terminal window and grunt-cli will be installed globally.
+To check if the installation was successful, use the command `grunt --version`.

 That's it, now you can use the new frontend baseline.